 From the moment the UK Government enforced a national lockdown on 23rd March 2020, Mobilise have been supporting carers with daily ‘Virtual Cuppas’.
 Facilitated by a professional Carers Coach, the Cuppas offer a relaxed and supportive online setting for carers to check in with other carers around the country and discuss the challenges they were facing.

 We examined these Cuppa conversations closely as part of a pioneering research partnership between Mobilise and the Universities of Liverpool and Sheffield.
 Our research aimed to answer the following questions: What are the common challenges that carers are facing during Covid-19, and what are they doing to combat these challenges?
 Here is a flavour of some of our early findings over the first two weeks of the lockdown - 23rd March to the 1st April.

 In the early stages of the national lockdown, carers were experiencing a loss of control, routine and community, which naturally left many carers feeling overwhelmed.
 One carer told us how restricted and isolated they felt by the lockdown:

-On top of this, carers were extremely worried about the impact of the lockdown on their loved ones' functioning.
+On top of this, carers were extremely worried about the impact lockdown had on their loved ones' functioning.
 For example:

 Some carers were frustrated that members of their local community were not following social distancing rules, which they believed was putting their loved ones at risk:

-Words such as 'social distancing', 'lockdown' and 'PPE' have become common parlance in recent months.
-During the Cuppas, Carers were critical of the media's coverage which had a significant impact on their mood:
+Words such as 'social distancing', 'lockdown' and 'PPE' became common parlance following Covid-19.
+During the Cuppas, Carers were critical of the media's coverage which significantly impacted their mood:

 From challenge to acceptance

-The early stages of the lockdown were characterised by isolation and restriction which was making carers feel worried and frustrated.
-As the days passed, carers gradually began to accept the lockdown and view their situation more positively.
+The early stages of the lockdown were characterised by isolation and restriction which made carers feel worried and frustrated.
+As the days passed, carers gradually began to accept the lockdown and viewed their situation more positively.
 Two carers told us: